runapp-aus/strayr/.github/CONTRIBUTING.md

 ## Contribute Code

-To contribute code please fork the project by clicking on the `fork` link in the top right of the github repository.
-This will create a version of the package that you can work on.
+To contribute code clone the project into `RStudio` then create a new branch.
+Include in the branch name your Github user name and a short description of the feature you are working on; for example "add-seifa-import-mrjoh3".
+In this branch you will have a version of the package that you can work on.
 Once you have completed your changes they can be submitted via a Pull Request (PR).

 New code should follow the tidyverse [style guide](http://style.tidyverse.org).